-From top to bottom: Alvarado complex, Atchison Topeka, Santa Fe Railway rail yard Albuquerque.
-(Source: The Albuquerque Museum) Rail Yards roundhouse under construction, Albuquerque, New Mexico, 1915.
-(Source: Palace of the Governors Photo Archives, New Mexico History Museum, Santa Fe) Initially, the Santa Fe Railroad planned to put its yard in Bernalillo.
-However land was priced so high there that Albuquerque businesses managed to lure the railroad to Albuquerque.
-The Santa Fe Railroad built its transcontinental tracks along the base of the sandhills to avoid annual flooding in the lower Rio Grande valley.
+Initially, the Santa Fe Railroad planned to put its yard in Bernalillo.
+However Bernalillo land was priced so high that Albuquerque businesses managed to lure the railroad to the south.
+The Santa Fe Railroad built its transcontinental tracks along the base of the sandhills to avoid annual flooding in the lower Rio Grande Valley.
 Their regional operations center was built at what is today known as the Rail Yards.
-The decision to settle in Albuquerque was a pivotal moment in the city's history.
+The decision to settle in Albuquerque was a pivotal moment in the City's history.
 The railroad brought people, goods, and economic growth, which led to Albuquerque's expansion in the early 20th century.